Progress Report January 2022

 Right clicking!

 Accessing 2-player mode in Pokémon: Let’s Go Eevee & Pikachu requires performing a shake motion.
-The emulated shake on the keyboard was too weak to be registered by the game, so increasing its “force” shakes things up to allow local multiplayer.
+The emulated shake on the keyboard was too weak to be registered by the game, so shakes things up to allow local multiplayer.

-One of the features missing with the release of Project Kraken, the input rewrite, was mouse motion support.
-German77 reintroduced support for it , now using the mouse wheel as input for the Z-axis.
+One of the features missing with the release of Project Kraken, the input rewrite, was mouse motion support. , now using the mouse wheel as input for the Z-axis.
 Also, mouse buttons get their proper names when being mapped.

-Another feature that somehow missed the memo was stick modifiers for keyboard input , holding a mapped key to move an analog stick with a reduced limit.
+Another feature that somehow missed the memo , holding a mapped key to move an analog stick with a reduced limit.
 For example, with default keyboard mappings, if you hold shift, the left analog stick will move only up to 50% of its range, allowing keyboard users to walk.

 We recently introduced controller UI navigation.
 While comfortable, some users run external programs to translate controller input into keyboard and mouse input.
-For them, a toggle to disable controller navigation was added in Emulation > Configure… > Controls > Advanced > Controller Navigation.
+For them, in Emulation > Configure… > Controls > Advanced > Controller Navigation.

 Couch gamers will love this